 top of page

 Are you looking to create beautiful gardens that are also beneficial for pollinators and birds?
 We grow an extensive selection of plants that offer both benefits; many natives in particular have blooms that are an excellent source of nectar for pollinators, that then age to provide bountiful seed for birds.
-This week, we still have a huge selection of 'birdseed perennials', and most are 25% off for our final three days of our fall season!
+We call them 'birdseed perennials!'

 The most critical part of providing essential food for resident and migrating birds is that you shouldn't clean up their food before they've eaten it!
 We've been trained to keep our gardens manicured in all seasons, and it's hard to break those habits.
 Your yard can still be a lovely space if you haven't deadheaded spent blooms and brown seed heads.
 These old blooms, stems and leaves offer texture and movement in your landscape and provide much needed shelter and food for birds and insects throughout the cold months.